eignerchris/cs510-programming-the-web/project/README.md

 # Stock News Indexer #

-This application is a news discovery and browsing engine that consists of 3 components: the indexer, the processor, and a web app for browsing indexed content and managing the indexer.
+This application is a stock news discovery engine that consists of 3 components: the indexer and a web app for browsing indexed content and managing the system.

 ## Architecture ##

 ### Indexer ###
-The indexer is a robots.txt/sitemap-obeying recursive indexer that discovers news for stock tickers.
-The indexer takes as input a stock symbol, crawls the web for news articles that contain said ticker, and queues those web pages for processing by the processor.
-When a match is found, it is written to a key-value based datastore for processing.
-When
+The indexer is a robots.txt-obeying recursive indexer that discovers news articles for stock tickers.
+The indexer takes as input a stock symbol, crawls several sources for news articles that contain said ticker, and when a match is found, it is written to a key-value based datastore.

-### Processor ###
-The processor is a worker that polls a queue and processes key/value pairs as they arrive.
-A single piece of data consists of a ticker and web url tuple.
-When the worker receives a job, it inserts that url into a long-term datastore for the given stock ticker.
+The indexer containers two parts, the indexing portion and the worker.
+The worker monitors a queue and when it receives a job, calls the indexer on that job.
+The indexer begins by searching both preset sources and those it has discovered to be worthy source sites.
+It checks a potentially-cached robots.txt file to ensure it is 'friendly' and searches the page for the supplied argument, in this case a stock symbol.

 ### Web App ###
-The web application is a control center for operating the indexer and browsing new articles for the various stock tickers.
+The web application is a control center for operating the indexer, browsing news articles for the various stock tickers, and managing the system as a whole.
+It consists of a simple Sinatra web application and leverages Twitter Bootstrap for consistent and easy styling.
+Using the web application one can add new tickers to be indexed, add new sources, view the articles indexed for a given stock symbol, view jobs currently in the queue, and clear all data.

-### Flow ###
-The indexer is given a stock ticker and begins by verifying that the stock ticker is valid via an API call to FILL IN HERE.
-Next it fetches from a long-term datastore a set of seed domains to start crawling.
-For each URL discovered, the base domain is added to the set of seeds and each page tested for matches.
-If a match is found...